 - Retailers can experience reputational damage from customers who are fraud victims or whose transactions have been falsely declined.
 These customers often take their complaints to social media, where the merchant’s reputation can be quickly tarnished.

-- Merchants who experience too-high chargeback ratios can find themselves either needing to accept a high-risk credit card processor’s unfavorable terms and conditions or being unable to process credit card payments at all.
+- Merchants who experience too-high chargeback ratios can find themselves either needing to accept a high-risk credit card processor’s unfavourable terms and conditions or being unable to process credit card payments at all.
 Both can be disastrous to an online business.

 How Retailers Can Protect Against Fraud Risk